theisaiahcc/Indextrious/README.md

 - **Manage Your Collections**: Create, edit, and delete collections as per your needs.
 - **Interactive UI**: Seamless experience with intuitive controls, such as inline editing of collection names.
+- **Take Notes**: Create and edit index cards to organize your thoughts and take notes.

 ## Installation